tejasmhos/Linear-SVM-Using-Squared-Hinge-Loss/README.md

 4. Pandas

 These can be installed using the pip command or the conda command if an Anaconda based environment is being used.

+## Data

+Two types of data are used in the demo files, one is a simulated dataset, and the other is the spam dataset from The Elements of Statistical Learning.
+All data is downloaded on execution, and you are not required to manually download or install any data.